Lab 99 Web Design

 Then we add the Textpattern tags that allow the template to function.
 There are two ways to do this.
 Both achieve exactly the same effect.

-Incidentally, the standard Textpattern page field is quite narrow, so it may be a good idea to create the code for the page using a text editor, then paste it into the page.
+Incidentally, you may find it useful to create the code for the page using a text editor, then paste it into the Textpattern page code field.

 Method 1: Separation

-You could keep the miscellaneous forms separate from the article list and individual article tags:
+You could keep the miscellaneous forms separate from the pairs of conditional article tags:

 <txp:output_form form="meta_data" />